Leg 6. From Hong Kong to Auckland (III). Value when considering FDI?

 Before I can continue with the following posts of this leg 6, I would like to share with you a very interesting graph which explains what is the meaning of “perceived value”.
 Since we are understanding the concept of Value, Utility Drivers, and Cost Drivers before starting to understand the Value Chain Analysis, let me explain what is VALUE with the following example:

 As you know, I was for a couple of years the Investments Advisor for International Finance Corporation (IFC at The World Bank).
 My role was to look for private companies with interest to be financed by the IFC in El Salvador.
-And I was looking for private sector projects with good sponsors (ethical and well-recognized reputation), good projects (with development impact) and good numbers (excellent financial returns and solid financial statements).
-I loved my job because I was able to see the innovation of the local private sector projects, moreover, I was reviewing the business models and strategically I was busy understanding every single value proposition, economic and financing proposals shown to me by the private companies who wanted to raise funds with us.
-I was not interested in doing auditing, neither due diligence, because I am a strategic advisor, and I was looking at the private sector projects from the point of view of a strategist.
-In addition, since I don´t hold a political flag (As you know I avoid with all my soul to be tagged with the left or right parties in town, and I even avoid to interact with politically exposed people since I returned from Switzerland 15 years ago), to work for the World Bank was a blessing.
+I was looking for private sector projects with good sponsors (ethical and well-recognized reputation), good projects (with development impact), and good numbers (excellent financial returns and solid financial statements).
+I loved my job because I was able to see the innovation of the local private sector projects, moreover, I was reviewing the business models and strategically I was busy understanding every single value proposition, economic and financing proposal shown to me by the private companies who wanted to raise funds with us.
+I was not interested in doing auditing, nor due diligence, because I am a strategic advisor, and I was looking at the private sector projects from the point of view of a strategist.
+In addition, since I don´t hold a political flag (As you know I avoid with all my soul being tagged with the left or right parties in town, and I even avoid interacting with politically exposed people since I returned from Switzerland 15 years ago), to work for the World Bank was a blessing.
 It was a refuge from all the ideological polarization in town.
 I don´t like to be involved in politics, and I have suffered economically because of this, as you have no idea.
 I won´t compromise my ethical values for any political party.
 I won´t do it.

 The OECD has stated: “Anyone looking for proof that international agreements work should look at the OECD Anti-bribery Convention.
 One reason is investment.
-In fact, countries that adhere to the OECD Anti-Bribery convention (currently 43 countries) invest more abroad than those that have not joined.
+In fact, countries that adhere to the OECD Anti-Bribery Convention (currently 43 countries) invest more abroad than those that have not joined.

 Corruption wastes resources that could otherwise be invested abroad–each year individuals and companies pay bribes roughly of the order of France’s GDP, around US$2 trillion.
 However, bribes don’t pay, as the clear correlation between lower levels of corruption and higher foreign direct investment (FDI) outflows suggests in our graph.
 The vast majority of countries adhering to the OECD Anti-bribery Convention are less corrupt and invest much more abroad than non-adhering countries, and therefore are more likely to benefit from foreign sales and scale economies.
 These countries are not all OECD members, as the convention’s reach extends beyond the area of the organization, to incorporate eight non-OECD countries among its adherents, such as Bulgaria, Colombia, and South Africa”.